cloudoperators/greenhouse-extensions/kube-monitoring/README.md

 It is not meant to be a comprehensive package that covers all scenarios.
 If you are an expert, feel free to configure the plugin according to your needs.

+The Plugin is a deeply configured [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md) Helm chart which helps to keep track of versions and community updates.

-It is intended as a platform that can be extended.
-Use the following [guide](https://github.com/cloudoperators/greenhouse-extensions/blob/main/kube-monitoring/README.md#extension-of-the-plugin).
+It is intended as a platform that can be extended by following the [guide](https://github.com/cloudoperators/greenhouse-extensions/blob/main/kube-monitoring/README.md#extension-of-the-plugin).

 Contribution is highly appreciated.
 If you discover bugs or want to add functionality to the plugin, then pull requests are always welcome.